MalifaciousGames/Mali-s-Macros/a-macro/a-macro.md

 ### Key attribute ###

-The `key` attribute is used to bind one or multiple keys to an element.
+The `key` attribute is used to bind one or more keys to an element.
 When one of the given keys is pressed, the element behaves as if it had been clicked.

 The `key` attribute accepts both keyCode numbers (see: https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode) and key values (see: https://developer.mozilla.org/en-US/docs/web/api/ui_events/keyboard_event_key_values).

 ```html